crudybagger/HIghlighter/README.md

 1. Select the text you want to highlight on any page.
 2. Click the extension button on the upper right part of your browser.
 3. Select the color and press highlight !
-4. Download all your highlighted text in a .txt file, or copy to clipboard using the given buttons.
+4. Download all your highlighted text or copy to clipboard using the given buttons.